 - Roll out chilled dough 1/4-inch thick and cut with Christmas cookie cutters.
 Combine egg white and tablespoon sugar, beat well.
 Brush cookies with egg white mixture and decorate with colored sugars.

 - Note: This is a delicate dough, as it warms it becomes harder to handle.
 When this happens place the dough on a plate or piece of plastic wrap into the freezer for a few minutes to re chill, then continue on.

-- Bake on slightly greased cookie sheets at 350 degrees for 7-9 minutes watching carefully that sugar does not burn.
+- Bake on slightly greased cookie sheets at 350 degrees for 7 to 9 minutes watching carefully that sugar does not burn.